davidebriani/microwatcher/README.md

 # Microwatcher

-A simple python app that runs in micropython environments too.
-Aimed at ESP8266 microcontrollers.
+A simple uptime monitor as a micropython app.
+Aimed at ESP8266 / ESP32 microcontrollers.
-It watches some websites for changes and notifies about the new data.
+When the given URL becomes unreachable, the app notifies you via a POST request to the webhook of your choice: you could use SendGrid Web APIs to email you a message.

-## Project structure
+Project structure:

 - `main.py` is the app's entrypoint and contains the main loop
 - `boot.py` is an entrypoint used by micropython when on a microcontroller